rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

 If an out-of-gas exception happens in the inner call (or any other exception), this will be signaled by an error value put onto the stack.
 In this case, only the gas sent together with the call is used up.
-In Solidity, the calling contract causes a manual exception by default in such situations, so that exceptions "bubble up" the call stack.
+In Hyperion, the calling contract causes a manual exception by default in such situations, so that exceptions "bubble up" the call stack.

 As already said, the called contract (which can be the same as the caller)